Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: Model Evaluation

 \subsubsection{Impact of Window Size}

 In Sec.~\ref{sec:Windowing}, we highlighted the effect of window size and the rate of change in the data distribution on the accuracy of estimating a dynamically evolving distribution using a window of samples.
 Here, we seek to understand how these factors impact the accuracy of the learned DWB parameters.
-Using the aforementioned simulated setup, we model systems with a different rate of changes in distribution by varying the sampling rate $r=\{150, 200\}\, \text{Hz}$, generating 500 time series per value of $r$.
-We then run our DWB model varying the window size between $n=50,75,...,450$.
-We find the optimal regularization weights performing a grid search over the range of values as Sec.~\ref{sec:SimulatedInverseScaling}.
-For each value of $n$ and $r$, we set $\lambda_x, \lambda_q$ to be the average of the results from this grid search performed for 5 randomly selected time series.
+Using the aforementioned setup in Sec.~V-A, we simulate two systems with different sampling rates $r\in\{150, 200\}\, \text{Hz}$, generating 500 time series per value of $r$.
+We then run our DWB model varying the window size between $n=50,100,...,400, 410, ...,500$.
+We find the optimal regularization weights by performing a grid search over the range of values as Sec.~V-A-1.
+For each value of $n$ and $r$, we set $\lambda_x, \lambda_q$ to be the average of the results of this grid search performed for 5 randomly selected time series.

-In this experiment we remove potential confounding variables across the various window sizes.
-First we use the same initialization for the pure states distributions, specifically the one generated from the spectral clustering method discussed in Sec.~\ref{sec:ProblemStatement} for the configuration of $n=200$.
-Secondly, we ensure that the sequence of sample windows estimate the time-series at the same points in time, such that regardless of $r,n$ the windows are centered at $\tau=[1.5, 2.0, ..., 7.5]$.
+In this experiment, we remove potential confounding variables across the various window sizes.
+First, we use the same initialization for the pure states distributions, specifically the one generated from the spectral clustering method discussed in Sec.~\ref{sec:ProblemStatement} for the configuration of $n=200$.
+Secondly, we ensure that the sequence of sample windows estimates the time series at the same points in time, such that regardless of $r,n$ the windows are centered at $\tau=[1.5, 2.0, ..., 7.5]$.

 The results shown in Fig.~\ref{fig:ErrorVsWindow} imply that the factors discussed in Sec.~\ref{sec:Windowing} that impact the ability of a sample window to accurately estimate a dynamically evolving data distribution similarly affect the ability of the DWB model to accurately learn a system's pure states and latent states from these estimated windows.
 The U-shape curves in Fig.~\ref{fig:ErrorVsWindow} of the average ground truth error as a function of window size bear strong similarities to the U-shape curves illustrating the window size tradeoff in Fig.~\ref{fig:WindowExperimentResults} where small windows lack the samples to precisely estimate the data distribution and the accuracy of large windows suffer due to the dynamics of the systems.
 Furthermore, we see the same trend as in Sec.~\ref{sec:Windowing} where decreasing the per-sample change in distribution, shown here by increasing the sampling rate $r$, improves the accuracy for models with larger windows shifting this window size tradeoff and the ``optimal'' window size towards larger windows.